ci4rail/docs/docs/user-docs/_edge-solutions/for-your-safety.md

 # Protection from Electric Shock
 - Remove from power before product installation or de-installation
-- remove from power before asseccories installing / de-installing
+- Remove from power before asseccories installing / de-installing
 - Do not open the product; For safety reasons (product can be operated at higher voltage level than 60V DC), only qualified service personnel shall open the product.
 - Before opening the service flap (tbd link to how-to) disconnect power.
 - Protect the product from water or liquid sources - for cleaning, please use a dry or damp cloth.

 # Protection from Hot Surface
 The product is designed for lowests power consumption.
-Nevertheless depending on product's use and environmental temperature, product surfaces might be hot.
-To avoid injuries, please let product cool down for 5 mins (unpowered) before handling.
+Nevertheless, depending on product's use and environmental temperature, product surfaces might be hot.
+To avoid injuries, please let the product cool down for 5 mins (unpowered) before handling.

 # Electrostatic Sensitive Products